 What You Can Do: Drink Electrolyte Water.
 We recommend taking 5000 mg sodium, 1000 mg potassium, and 200 mg magnesium on top of food sources.
 Consume these electrolytes with fluids to keep your energy up and prevent keto flu symptoms—also, spread them out!
 I wouldn’t down all that at once unless you enjoy disaster pants.

-LMNT Recharge was formulated for exactly this purpose—and is ideal for those on low-carb or fasting regimens—but feel free to whip up electrolyte homebrews if you have spare time and are fairly taste-agnostic.
+LMNT was formulated for exactly this purpose—and is ideal for those on low-carb or fasting regimens—but feel free to whip up electrolyte homebrews if you have spare time and are fairly taste-agnostic.

 Challenge #3: Sleep Issues